UniversalDependencies/docs/_hy/feat/PronType.md

 ### <a name="Dem">`Dem`</a>: demonstrative pronoun, determiner or adverb

 Note that Armenian make a distinction between proximal or first person (objects near to the speaker), medial or second person (objects near to the addressee), and distal or third person (objects far from both) demonstratives.
-We distinguish a separate feature of [Distance]().
+We distinguish also a separate feature [Distance]().

 #### Examples